By Jeff Copper, MBA, PCC, PCAC, CPCC, ACG – November 27, 2018

 Many folks with ADHD find clutter distracting.
 They prefer clean and tidy work spaces to help them think.
 Interestingly, these same folks wrestle with memory challenges and tend to hold onto things because of the memories they represent; thus creating clutter.

-What was his Aha!?
+What was his aha?
 To him, things are reminders of good times, things to do, people who have left, and dreams still to live.
 It was hard to get rid of items because so much of his stuff was really symbolic.
 This was a huge discovery!
-His ADHD and sentimentality were a legitimate reason for why he had difficulty letting go.
+His ADHD and sentimentality were legitimate reasons that he had difficulty letting go.
 We came up with an idea of a museum in which to keep the history of his life!

 This museum concept made it very simple for him to sort through all the items in his house, quickly choosing what to keep and what to throw away.
 He dedicated a room in his new house to the museum and lovingly displayed his memorabilia.

-Here’s another Aha! example of: “If the obvious solution isn’t working, chances are you’re paying attention to the wrong thing!”
+This is just another aha example of: “If the obvious solution isn’t working, chances are you’re paying attention to the wrong thing!”

 ~Glenda